 Verdict: It’s not a difficult job to sing the praises of high-end acoustic guitars, but it’s even easier in the case of the Martin D-28.
 It offers unbeatable playability and incredible tone, and as evidenced by the antique Martin acoustic guitars still available today, it will last for 100 years or more if you treat it right.

-How to Choose the Best Acoustic Guitar for You
+How to Choose the Right Acoustic for You

 When looking to buy an acoustic guitar, there are a few things you need to consider before making your purchase.

-Regardless of which specific guitar manufacturers you favor, the two most important factors to think about are body shape, which affects sound, projection, comfort, and wood selection, which has a huge impact on the overall tone of the guitar, whatever type of guitar player you may be.
+Regardless of which specific guitar manufacturers you favor, the two most important factors to consider are body shape, which affects sound, projection, comfort, and wood selection, which has a huge impact on the overall tone of the guitar, whatever type of guitar player you may be.

 While many of the tenants of picking a guitar are similar between electric and acoustic, such as picking the right neck profile for your hand and avoiding acoustics if you’re more on the black-metal end of the musical spectrum, we’ve focused our advice on body shape and picking the right tonewood for your playing style.